microsoft/fluentui/packages/web-components/src/image/image.spec.md

 ## Preparation

-This will extend the FASTElement.
+This will extend the FASTElement as a customzied built-in using `FASTElement.from()`.

 Open GitHub issues related to Image component